oxalica/nil/docs/configuration.md

       // Type: string
       // Example: "/run/current-system/sw/bin/nix"
       "binary": "nix",
-      // The virtual memory limit in MiB for `nix` evaluation.
+      // The heap memory limit in MiB for `nix` evaluation.
       // Currently it only applies to flake evaluation when `autoEvalInputs` is
-      // enabled, on *NIX platforms.
+      // enabled, and only works for Linux.
 Other `nix` invocations may be also
       // applied in the future. `null` means no limit.
+      // As a reference, `nix flake show --legacy nixpkgs` usually requires
+      // about 2GiB memory.
       //
       // Type: number | null
       // Example: 1024
-      "maxMemoryMB": 2048,
+      "maxMemoryMB": 2560,
       "flake": {
         // Auto-archiving behavior which may use network.
         //